Pods vs Buds: Samsung’s Galaxy Buds take on Apple’s AirPods

 Both these earbuds magnetically clip in to their cases for storage and to recharge the battery.
 The Galaxy Buds have a slightly larger case that looks a bit like a cylindrical pillbox or contact lens case, while the AirPods have a smaller case that reminds me of dental floss.

-Winner: Samsung Galaxy Buds for a more custom fit (although we do prefer the AirPods case)
+Winner: Samsung Galaxy Buds for a more secure fit (although we do prefer the AirPods' case)

 Features: What else can these buds do?